refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ## FAQ

-### How can Invalidate other resources?
+### How can invalidate other resources?

-You can invalidate other resources with help of [`useInvalidate`](/docs/api-reference/core/hooks/invalidate/useInvalidate/) hook.
+You can invalidate other resources with help of the [`useInvalidate`](/docs/api-reference/core/hooks/invalidate/useInvalidate/) hook.

-It is useful when you want to `invalidate` other resources don't have relation with the current resource.
+It is useful when you want to `invalidate` other resources that don't have relation with the current resource.

 ```tsx
 import React from "react";